How soon after your period can you get pregnant?

 Your basal body temperature is your temperature when you’re fully at rest.
 It rises slightly following ovulation.
 To track your basal body temperature, you’ll need a special basal temperature thermometer.

-Because this method helps you understand when ovulation has occurred, it works better for preventing pregnancy by waiting to have unprotected sex until a couple of days after the spike in temperature.
+Because this method helps you understand when ovulation occurs, it can work better for preventing pregnancy by waiting to have sex without a condom or another barrier method until a couple of days after the spike in temperature.

-Some women notice an increase in cervical mucus close to ovulation.
+Some people notice an increase in cervical mucus close to ovulation.
 This is because estrogen levels surge during this time, causing your cervix to produce more mucus.

 This mucus will be clear and stretchy.
 The consistency will be similar to egg whites.
 Your body may be most fertile on days when you notice an increase in cervical mucus.